CeetronSolutions/openzgy/README.md

 - Supports both clang and gcc on Linux (no tests built with clang)
 - Allows you to build a linux version using Visual Studio 2022 and WSL2 support

+WARNING: library is still under construction and will most likely not work as expected, yet.